Pandemic Lays Bare Inequalities In Brazils Schools - UrduPoint

 It has hit the poor and people of color hardest in this sprawling South American country of 212 million people.

-Education is one of the places Brazil's divisions have been laid most bare.
+Education is one of the areas Brazil's divisions have been laid most bare.

 As Brazilian parents, teachers and policy makers wrestle with the questions facing schools everywhere -- is it safe to go back? is the health risk worse than the academic and social costs of quarantine? -- they face an added layer of complexity.